 We want to highlight and provide exposure to a wide range of careers including women in STEM, all backed by clear information about progression routes and access to local labour market information.

 By the time students leave us, they will have been exposed to the world of university and further education, and will be well informed about a variety of careers, vocational and academic courses and apprenticeships.
-Every student will have the opportunity to meet many business people during a range of events, including our Aspire Days and Careers Lunches.
+Every student will have the opportunity to meet many business people during a range of events, including our Aspire Days and Careers Afternoons.

 We have a strong alumni programme with many former students returning to share their experience and knowledge with our students.